api-platform/docs/core/pagination.md

 }
 ```

-## Pagination for Customer Data Providers
+## Pagination for Custom Data Providers

-If you're using a customer Data Providers, and not the Doctrine ORM, ODM or
+If you are using custom data providers (not the provided Doctrine ORM, ODM or ElasticSearch ones)
-ElasticSearch provides, then if you want your results to be paginated then
-you'll need to return an instance of a
+and if you want your results to be paginated, you will need to return an instance of a
-`\ApiPlatform\Core\DataProvider\PartialPaginatorInterface` or
+`ApiPlatform\Core\DataProvider\PartialPaginatorInterface` or
+`ApiPlatform\Core\DataProvider\PaginatorInterface`.
-`\ApiPlatform\Core\DataProvider\PaginatorInterface`.
-A few existing classes are
+A few existing classes are provided to make it easier to paginate the results:
-provided to get you started with these…

-* `\ApiPlatform\Core\DataProvider\ArrayPaginator`
+* `ApiPlatform\Core\DataProvider\ArrayPaginator`
-* `\ApiPlatform\Core\DataProvider\TraversablePaginator`
+* `ApiPlatform\Core\DataProvider\TraversablePaginator`